MGoodche/datasciencecoursera/RegressionModels/Test/Week1.md

 #### Students were given two hard tests and scores were normalized to have empirical mean 0 and variance 1.
 The correlation between the scores on the two tests was 0.4.
 What would be the expected score on Quiz 2 for a student who had a normalized score of 1.5 on Quiz 1?

 Answer: 0.6
+This is the classic regression to the mean problem.
+We are expecting the score to get multiplied by 0.4.
+So 1.5 * 0.4 = 0.6

 ### Question 6
 #### Consider the data given by the following